elileinkram/_feedstack_web/README.md

 Posts with higher rankings will feature in the feed before posts with lower rankings.

 What determines the value of the ranking is the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.
 The function which takes in input, and spits back a number as ouptut.
+That number becomes the ranking.

-As each post enters the algorithm, it is up to the user to decide what number the algorithm should return.
+As each post enters the algorithm, it is up to the user to decide what number [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) should return.

 We provide you with 3 classes which will help you determine the ranking.